proforcetech/arm-standalone/README.md

 ## Front controller

-Requests are routed through `public/index.php`, which loads the Composer autoloader, reads environment variables from `.env`, defines project path constants, and boots every ARM module in the same order as the WordPress plugin.
+Requests are routed through `public/index.php`, which loads the Composer autoloader, reads environment variables from `.env` via [vlucas/phpdotenv](https://github.com/vlucas/phpdotenv), defines project path constants, and boots every ARM module in the same order as the WordPress plugin.

 ## Routing